WINRARisyou/SMC-Desktop-Mod-Manager/README.md

 # Super Mario Construct Desktop Mod Manager
 Way to manage replacing game files in Super Mario Construct
+# Please report any bugs you find in the [issues tab](https://github.com/WINRARisyou/SMC-Desktop-Mod-Manager/issues), and back up your game directory due to any possible aformentioned bugs.
 ## How to Use

 1. **Set Game Location**: